vaishali-bariwal/hackerearth/Basic_Programming/Operators/BasicOfOperators/3:yetAnotherPartitionProblem/readme.md

-You are given an array of
-N
- integers.
-The task is to partition the array into an arbitrary number of groups (subarrays) such that bitwise A
+You are given an array of N integers.
+The task is to partition the array into an arbitrary number of groups (subarrays) such that bitwise AND of beauties of the groups is maximized.
-N
-D
- of beauties of the groups is maximized.

-The beauty of a group (subarray) is defined by the bitwise X
+The beauty of a group (subarray) is defined by the bitwise XOR of all the numbers belonging to that group (subarray).
-O
-R
- of all the numbers belonging to that group (subarray).

 Input format

-First line of the input contains the number of test cases T
+First line of the input contains the number of test cases T.
- .

 Each test case has 2 lines.
-First line of the test case is the size of the array N
+First line of the test case is the size of the array
-.
-Second line has the array elements separated by space.
+N. Second line has the array elements separated by space.